rockbmb/sui_move_sandbox/README.md

   of the Sui Move chapter on [custom package upgrage policies](https://docs.sui.io/build/custom-upgrade-policy)
 * in the `objects_tutorial` package, the same as above:
   - code from the chapters contained in 3., from 1 through 6 with unit tests, and deployed on the devnet
+* the `defi` package contains a simple example of an escrow, taken from 3.

 ## Example of reader's note